 If using a hardware patch generator, follow the User Guide for that device, such as LightSpace Connect, or the DVDO AVLab, etc.

-After profiling a Calibration LUT can be generated as normal, using the Max Luma option to set the Peak White point.
-With the LUT held within LightSpace navigate back to the 'Upload' menu, and with the 'NULL Cube' tick box un-ticked, the present LUT displayed within LightSpace can be 'Uploaded' to the BenQ display.
+After profiling a Calibration LUT can be generated as normal, and with the LUT held within LightSpace navigate back to the 'Upload' menu, and with the 'NULL Cube' tick box un-ticked, the present LUT displayed within LightSpace can be 'Uploaded' to the BenQ display.
 The location to upload to is selected via the 'Select Preset' option, as described above.